Buckingham Palace State Rooms: London’s hidden gem

 The most beautiful artworks housed in the Buckingham Palace State Rooms

 Don’t be fooled by the unassuming-sounding “Picture Gallery.”
-This treasure trove of Old Master paintings houses a stunning collection put together by George IV and his predecessors, from Rembrandt to Rubens and Van Dyck to Vermeer.
+This treasure trove of Old Master paintings houses a stunning collection put together by George IV and his predecessors, from Rembrandt to Rubens and Van Dyck to Vermeer, and easily rivals some of the best museums in London.

 Some of the Picture Gallery’s renowned paintings are: